What is self-esteem and why is boosting self-esteem important?

 You’ll likely see positive changes in:

-As we carry ourselves more confidently through life we will naturally attract healthier people.
+As we boost self-confidence, we will naturally attract healthier people.

 Confidence, as evidenced when boosting self-esteem, is attractive to healthy people.
 When we’re depressed or feel despair, that can make us attractive to unhealthy people.